How to Configure RIPv2 (RIP Version 2) on a Cisco Router in GNS3

 show ip route

-On Router R2, execute the debug ip rip command to check the RIPv2 configuration, and you will see a log, as shown in the image below.
+Now, use the “debug ip rip” command on R2.
+This allows you to check the RIPv2 configuration.
+In short, you will see a log similar to the one in the image below.

 debug ip rip command